aekala/PostureCheck/README.md

 # Setup

 In order to use this Google Chrome extension, you'll need to download the project onto your computer.
-You can do this by downloading the .zip file and then extracting it to a folder.
+You can do this by downloading clicking the green "Code" button above, and selecting "Download ZIP".
+Once the .zip file has finished downloading, right click it on your desktop or file explorer and unpack it to a folder.

 Before you can load this extension into Google Chrome, you'll have to enable "Developer mode" by typing in "chrome://extensions/" into the search bar and enabling the setting there.